Mani Rimdu Festival Trek

 Question: Can I charge my digital camera or other batteries on my trip?

-Answer: During the Tea house trekking, you can charge the battery.
-We recommend you bring an extra pair in case.
+Answer: Yes, you can charge your electronic devices however we recommend you bring an extra pair in case.

 Question: Are there any communication facilities on a hike?